• Skip to main content

 Peanut-free: Use almond or cashew butter.

-Nut-free: Use any seed butter such as sunflower seed butter.
+Nut-free: Use a seed butter, such as sunflower seed butter.
 Just make sure it is a runny consistency.
 For the flour, use oat flour instead of almond flour.

 Sugar-free: You can omit the maple syrup and add date paste to the bars and the chocolate.
 Since it may be a little drier, you can either make your date paste more liquid by adding water or add more peanut butter to the recipe (start with ¼ cup).

-These bars need to be refrigerated to stay firm.
+These bars must remain refrigerated to maintain their firmness.
 You can store the bars in the fridge for up to 2 weeks.
-These taste delicious out of the freezer as well (allow it to thaw for a few minutes) and you can freeze them for up to 2 months.
+These taste delicious out of the freezer as well (allow it to thaw for a few minutes), and you can freeze them for up to 2 months.

 • Chocolate Covered Brownie Energy Bites